 Evening: After dinner we will return to the classroom for the third and final lecture on the topic: "How American Exceptionalism Happened."
 This final session will focus on United States foreign policy in the twenty-first century and learn how American exceptionalism applies in recent United States foreign policy.
 There will be ample time for questions after the lecture.
 With a snack in hand, join fellow Road scholars in the Main Lounge for conversation, table games, or the news of the day.

 Breakfast: Enjoy a hearty country breakfast served buffet style in the East House Dining Room.

-Dinner: Enjoy a late buffet dinner in the East House Dining Room.
+Lunch: Enjoy a buffet lunch in the East House Dining Room.

 Breakfast: A hearty country breakfast will be served buffet style in the East House Dining Room.